PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 ---

-# 12. WEB4™
+## WEB4™

-**WEB4™ · SistemaTrazable™ Public Layer** is the relational and projectable public dimension of the Innova_N ecosystem.
+**WEB4™ · SistemaTrazable™ public layer** is the public relational and projectable dimension of the Innova_N ecosystem.

 Its function is to connect: